 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Lev Nachman is assistant professor in the Graduate Institute of National Development at National Taiwan University.
-He received his PhD in political science from University of California Irvine in 2021.
-He is the co-author of Taiwan: A Contested Democracy Under Threat with Jonathan Sullivan (Agenda Publishing, 2024).
+Lev Nachman is assistant professor in the Graduate Institute of National Development at National Taiwan University and coauthor, with Jonathan Sullivan, of Taiwan: A Contested Democracy under Threat.

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.